 COMMON BRAND NAME(S): Flonase

-USES: Fluticasone is used to relieve seasonal and year-round, allergic and non-allergic nasal symptoms such as stuffy/runny nose, itching, and sneezing.
+USES: Fluticasone is used to relieve seasonal and year-round allergic and non-allergic nasal symptoms, such as stuffy/runny nose, itching, and sneezing.
+It can also help relieve allergy eye symptoms such as itchy, watery eyes.
 This medication belongs to a class of drugs known as corticosteroids.
-It works by reducing swelling (inflammation) in the nasal passages.
+It works in your nose to block the effects of substances that cause allergies (such as pollen, pet dander, dust mites, mold) and to reduce swelling.

-HOW TO USE: Read the Patient Information Leaflet before you start using fluticasone and each time you get a refill.
+HOW TO USE: If you are using the over-the-counter product to self-treat, read and follow all directions on the product package before using this medication.
+If your doctor has prescribed this medication, read the Patient Information Leaflet before you start using fluticasone and each time you get a refill.
 If you have any questions, ask your doctor or pharmacist.

-Use this medication in the nose as directed by your doctor, usually once or twice a day.
+Use this medication in the nose as directed by your doctor or the product package, usually once or twice a day.
 Do not spray in your eyes.

 Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.

 Clean the applicator regularly.
 Keep track of the number of sprays used from the container.
-Discard the container after you have used the number of sprays specified on the manufacturer's package.
+Discard the container after you have used the number of sprays on the package label.

-This medication does not work immediately.
-You may feel an effect as soon as 12 hours after starting treatment, but it may take several days before the full benefit of this drug takes effect.
-Tell your doctor if your condition does not improve or if it worsens.
+This medication does not work right away.
+You may feel an effect as soon as 12 hours after starting treatment, but it may take several days before you get the full benefit.
+If your condition does not improve after 1 week, or if it worsens, stop using this medication and consult your doctor or pharmacist.
+If you think you may have a serious medical problem, get medical help right away.

 Additional Flonase Information